-Seniors need help talking with doctors
+Seniors may need help talking with doctors

-How to get started helping with medical matters
+How to start helping with medical matters

 Start by asking your older adult if they’ll allow you to help.
 Let them know that you want to make visits easier for them, not completely take over.

 7 tips to help you be a great health advocate at the doctor’s office